rwwarren/golang-webserver/command/timeserver/readme.txt

               for the one based on the project specs TEMPLATE  Set the template directory location
-    V         Will display the server version and quit
+    V         Will display the server version and quit AHOST     Authhost for the authserver
+    APORT     Authhost port for the authserver
+    ATIMEOUT  Auth server timeout (ms)
+    RESP      Average response time for the server DEVIATION Deviation for the average response time INFLIGHT  Max number of inflight concurrent requests